momentum-xyz/docs/docs/learn/what-is.md

 ### Igniting the Kusamaverse

 When we felt a click with the DOTSAMA ecosystem, we went head first into building the Kusamaverse.
-We did a proposal to the Kusama treasury, which got approved.
+We wrote a proposal for the Kusama treasury, which got approved.
 We officially delivered Milestone 1 on May 11, 2022.

 Within 3 months we delivered the community base of the Kusamaverse: https://kusama.momentum.xyz/